Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Ablation and Discussion

 \section{Ablation and Discussion}

+In ablation studies, all experiments is conducted on a randomly selected subset from G-buffer~\cite{richdreamer} Objaverse, around totally 10k training data, and $500$ objects in this subset are left for evaluation.
+And all models are trained 100 epochs only for evaluation.

 \textbf{Q1: }\emph{\textbf{What impacts performance of Gamba in terms of component-wise contributions?}} We discarded each core component of Gamba to validate its component-wise effectiveness.
-The results are described in Table~\ref{ablation} by comparing their predictions with \textbf{ 3D ground truth} on the test set.
+The results are described in Table~\ref{tab:component_ablation} by comparing their predicted views with ground-truth multi-view image set on the evaluation set.

-\textbf{A1: } In an end-to-end, multi-component pipeline, we observed that the exclusion of any component from Gamba resulted in a significant degradation in performance.
-In particular, we first replace the proposed GambaFormer block with the traditional transformer-based structure utilizing adaptive layer norm (adaLN) and cross-attention for condition control.
-Such ``w/o Mamba Block'' is limited in the number of tokens (3D Gassians), thus delivering geometric irregularities and excessive texture details with extremely lower PSNR and SSIM.
-In addition, the ``w/o Robust Training'' appears with more floaters and worse geometry, as it is easier to get stuck in the local minimum and dimensional collapse, resulting in 3DGS parameters with little standard deviation.
-In contrast, integrated with the mamba block and robust training, Gamba showcases the best rendering outcomes in the novel view.
-More qualitative comparisons will be included in \textit{Appendix}.